Lamprey: Distribution

 Distribution of lampreys may also be adversely affected by dams and other construction projects due to disruption of migration routes and obstruction of access to spawning grounds.
-Conversely, the construction of artificial channels has exposed new habitats for colonisation, notably in North America where sea lampreys have become a significant introduced pest in the Great Lakes.
-Active control programs to control lampreys are undergoing modifications due to concerns of drinking water quality in some areas.
+Conversely, the construction of artificial channels has exposed new habitats for colonisation, notably in North America, where sea lampreys have become a significant introduced pest in the Great Lakes.
+Active programs to control lampreys are undergoing modifications due to concerns of drinking-water quality in some areas.